SteelCompendium/data-md-dse/Bestiary/Demon Chorogaunt.md

   - Magic
   distance: Self
   target: Self
+  effects:
+  - name: Effect
-  effect: The chorogaunt shifts up to their speed, makes an Agonizing Harmony attack,
-    shifts up to their speed, and makes a second Agonizing Harmony attack.
+    effect: The chorogaunt shifts up to their speed, makes an Agonizing Harmony attack, shifts up to their speed, and makes a second Agonizing Harmony attack.
 weakness: Holy 3

 ~~~